 Whatever is behind your avoidance to delegate your workload, we have some concrete, research-based suggestions that could help.

 Delegating tasks, roles, and decisions frees you up for other things and helps prevent you from getting overworked and burnt out.
 That’s a huge benefit.
 But when you delegate effectively, you’re opening the door to many other benefits, too.
 Effective delegation:

 - Enables direct reports to develop as leaders.

 - Contributes to teamwork.

-- Demonstrates trust and creates trust within the work team.
+- Demonstrates trust in your team.

-- Provides employees autonomy, increasing the innovation, communication and creativity of the team.
+- Provides employees autonomy, increasing the innovation, communication, and creativity of the team.

 - Can result in better decisions when people who are closer to the problem can solve it.

 - Encourages professional growth and enhances an employee’s value to the organization.